Travel to New York City during Covid-19: What you need to know before you go

 What can visitors expect?

 New York's busy streets fell quiet at the start of the pandemic and recovery has been slow in the months since, although many areas, including Brooklyn, are busy again.
-Indoor dining, while previously allowed at 25% capacity, was paused on December 14.
-However, outdoor dining continues, with restaurants and bars building adhoc structures.
+Indoor dining, while previously allowed at 25% capacity, was paused in New York City on December 14.
+However, outdoor dining continues, with restaurants and bars building ad hoc structures.
 Tent enclosures and heating are being used over the winter.
 Bars must close at 10 p.m.

 Museums are open, but have started mandating timed reservations, in a bid to comply with lower capacity rules.
-MoMA, the Natural History Museum and the Whitney are all operating a policy of pre-bought tickets only.
+MoMA, the Natural History Museum and the Whitney are all operating a policy of prebought tickets only.
 Visitors should expect temperature checks on arrival.

-Non-essential retail is open.
+Nonessential retail is open.
 Masks are mandatory in public, however, and social distancing guidelines must be adhered to at all times.

 Useful links

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.